 This is another thing that shouldn’t be a tip but something that everyone knows and does: testing is an integral part of WordPress theme development.
 You need to check, double-check and triple-check whether every single aspect of your theme is exactly as you want it to be.
 Test each and every one of your pages, your customizer options, interactive elements, everything.

 Ideally, testing should be done on a fresh WordPress installation, completely independent from your development repository.
 If you can find some volunteers for beta testing, all the better.

 1 Don’t touch the WordPress core

-As open source software, WordPress relies on community consensus for many things.
+As open-source software, WordPress relies on community consensus for many things.
 And one of the golden rules of the community is: “Don’t touch the WordPress core.”
 WordPress files can roughly be divided into core files and content files.
-Content files include your theme files, plugins, images, while core files constitute the appearance and the functionality of the platform itself.
+Content files include your theme files, plugins, and images, while core files constitute the appearance and the functionality of the platform itself.

 Core files can be modified for the purposes of troubleshooting or extending WordPress for your personal needs, but you should steer clear of them when you’re building your theme, otherwise, you may seriously mess things up.